carpentries-incubator/gap-lesson/01-command-line.md

 7223758251185210916864000000000000000000000000
 ~~~

-(this also displays multi-line output),
+(this also displays multi-line output; the exact width may depend
+on the terminal settings),

 ~~~ {.gap}
 Determinant(m);